yashincontrol/SENTIMENT_ANALYSIS/README.md

-<h1 align="center">Sentiment Analysis of Text Using Logistic Regression and NLP
+<h1 align="center">Sentiment Analysis of Text Using Logistic Regression and NLP</h1>

 - Built a model capable of Sentiment Analysis of text using Logistic Regression and Natural Language processing
 - Used the famous IMDB movie reviews dataset to classify reviews as positive or negative